happypeter/githome/wiki.md

 - How to chase a wall and fit a metal back box - Chasing a Concrete Wall https://www.youtube.com/watch?v=g_spnVPsJ4I

 ## Power
+- fix PVC_Mini_Trunking to the wall https://www.ixigua.com/7023043781607817742
 - my current solution
+  - service drop wire 6 or 4 sqmm
+  - outlet bus 4 sqmm, but each outlet is 2.5 sqmm
+  - the red beaker is between two blue ones in the service meter box is mine
   - circuit breaker panel
     - 2p circult breaker: add live(L) and neutral(N) wire on top and then output at the bottom
       - https://www.bilibili.com/video/BV1ZJ41187GC